Spin Liquid Ground State in the Frustrated Kagome Antiferromagnet MgCu3(OH)6Cl2

 In conclusion, the spin liquid behavior of the new kagome antiferromagnet Mg$_{x}$Cu$_{4-x}$(OH)$_6$Cl$_2$ for $x>0.84$ is clearly established by our $\mu$SR experiments.
-Our data show that the measured interlayer site dynamics differs from those of the kagome plane one at 7~T. This calls for a careful inspection of probes which integrate both responses and/or the field impact on relaxation.
+Our data show that the measured interlayer site dynamics differs from those of the kagome plane at 7~T. This calls for a careful inspection of probes which integrate both responses and/or the field impact on relaxation.
 Whether the exotic character of the $\mu^{+}$ relaxation might also relate to the spin liquid behavior of the kagome lattice is still a matter of speculation.
-The ability to refine the structure for Mg-Herbertsmithite in a reliable manner opens the possibility to control the level of defects and to discriminate between the various sources of dynamics at low $T$.
+The ability to refine the structure for ``Mg-Herbertsmithite'' in a reliable manner opens the possibility to control the level of defects and to discriminate between the various sources of dynamics at low $T$.
 Our results open routes for future investigations of the kagome spin liquid ground state in well controlled materials.

-This research project has been supported by the European Commission under the 6th Framework Programme Contract nr:RII3-CT-2003-505925 and ANR grant ANR-09-JCJC-0093-01.
+This research project has been supported by the European Commission under the 6th Framework Programme Contract nr:RII3-CT-2003-505925 and ANR-09-JCJC-0093-01 grant.
 We thank C. Baines for assistance at PSI and D. Dragoe for ICP analysis.